davidjoffe/dave_gnukem/README.md

 * Detects and corrects wrongthink
 * Bugs older than your children
 * Safe for use during pregnancy
+* Makefiles (from the 90s) to struggle with, like the 90s
 * Floors
 * Walls
 * Doors